Kylie Minogue singles discography

 In 1993, Minogue signed with Deconstruction Records.
 Her self-titled fifth studio album was released in 1994, along with the Australian number-one single "Confide in Me".
 Her 1997 sixth studio album, Impossible Princess, had all its singles fail to reach the top ten including the first single "Some Kind of Bliss".
 She was dropped by Deconstruction Records in 1998 due to low sales.

 In 1999, Minogue signed with Parlophone Records.
 "Spinning Around", the lead single of her seventh studio album Light Years debuted at number one in the UK in 2000, making her the first female Australian singer to debut at number one in the UK.
 In 2001, she released the worldwide hit single, "Can't Get You Out of My Head", from her eighth studio album Fever, topping the charts in Australia, New Zealand, the UK and several countries in Europe.
 The 2002 single, "Come into My World", gave Minogue her first Grammy Award in 2004 for Best Dance Recording.
 In 2003, the single "Slow", from her ninth studio album Body Language, became a number-one single in the UK.
 In 2004, her compilation album Ultimate Kylie was released, featuring the single "I Believe in You", which reached number two in the UK.
 Following her recovery after being diagnosed with breast cancer in 2005, she released her tenth studio album X in 2007.
 It produced the Australian number-one single "2 Hearts".
 Her eleventh studio album, Aphrodite in 2010 spawned the UK top-three single, "All the Lovers".
 In 2014, she earned her final UK top-twenty single under Parlophone with "Into the Blue", taken from her twelfth studio album, Kiss Me Once.
 In 2015 and 2016, she released Christmas singles taken from her thirteenth studio album Kylie Christmas and its re-release, the Snow Queen Edition.

 In 2017, Minogue signed with BMG Rights Management.
-Her fourteenth studio album, Golden was then released in 2018, with its lead single, "Dancing", her 51st top-forty single in the UK.
+Her fourteenth studio album, Golden was then released in 2018, with its lead single, "Dancing", a top-forty single in the UK.
 In 2020, her fifteenth studio album, Disco was led by the single "Say Something".
-In 2023, the release of "Padam Padam", the lead single of her sixteenth studio album Tension, earned her a top-twenty, top-forty and top-ten entry in Australia, Belgium and Ireland respectively in five consecutive decades.
-In the UK, she is the only artist to achieve a top-ten hit from the 1980s to the 2020s, in a span of 35 years starting from her 1987 debut single in the country.
+In 2023, the release of "Padam Padam", the lead single of her sixteenth studio album Tension, earned her a top-twenty, top-forty and top-ten entry in Australia, Belgium, Ireland and the UK respectively in five consecutive decades.
 Her seventeenth album, 2024's Tension II featured "Lights Camera Action" as the lead single.
+In the UK, she is the only female artist to achieve a number-one single in four decades.